catalyzeio/stratum-docs/guides/python-postgres.md

 ***You have a Platform account with Datica***

-If you don't, you can sign up for a 30-day trial and try building this out on our Sandbox.
+If you don't, you can register for a free trial and try building this out on our Sandbox.
 This provides you with the easiest path to being ready for HIPAA compliance with one more simple deploy.
 Contact sales@datica.com to find out more.

 ***You have an existing Python project, with requirements using pip and setup tools***